syncfusion-content/wpf-docs/wpf/Diagram/SymbolPalette.md

 _Palette with Groups and Filters removed_

-_Note: Whenever a filter is removed the group containing the next filter index must be decremented by one to get the proper output as mentioned in the above code snippet._
+> Note: Whenever a filter is removed the group containing the next filter index must be decremented by one to get the proper output as mentioned in the above code snippet.

 b) Removing all the groups from the palette

 To remove all the groups from the palette, the Clear method can be used.
 The following code illustrates the usage of Clear method.
 {% highlight c# %}
-[C#]